 The overall mission of the complex is to serve as a civil rights resource and tourist center.

 Fort Gadsden is perhaps Florida’s least accessible historic site.
-The Battle of the Negro Fort was the first and only time in American history in which the United States military destroyed a community of escaped slaves in another country, Spanish Florida.
+The Battle of the Negro Fort was the only time in American history in which the United States military destroyed a community of escaped slaves in another country, then Spanish Florida.

 What had been a fugitive slave community in Florida so scared slaveholders in the American South that the U.S. government sent soldiers led by General Andrew Jackson to destroy it.